coffeemartin/Finalproject_PerthProperty/README.md

 1. Summery

-In order to successfully purchase a ideal house, it is very important to have a overview of local property market.
-It could be very daunting when we have very few knowledge or have no directions.There are thousands of houses for sell each day, where should we start?
-By using a real data set downloaded from Kaggle, it can help us gain some understanding of the differences between prices, suburbs, houses, then therefore having a direction to further comparing or inspecting the houses.
+In order to successfully purchase an ideal house, it is very important to firstly have an overview of local property market.
+It could be a very daunting task to accomplish when we have very few knowledge or no direction.
+There are thousands of houses for sell each day, where should we start?
+By using a real data set downloaded from Kaggle, it will help us gain some understanding of the differences between house prices, suburbs, land sizes, then therefore having a direction to understand the market further.

 2. Data

-The dataset was gained from the website Kaggle. https://www.kaggle.com/syuzai/perth-house-prices It was originally scraped from http://house.speakingsame.com/ and includes data from 322 Perth suburbs.
+The dataset was gained from the website Kaggle. https://www.kaggle.com/syuzai/perth-house-prices It was originally scraped from http://house.speakingsame.com/ and it includes data from 322 Perth suburbs.

 3. Result

-After anaylysing, re-organising, and cleaning the data, I have managed to visualise a few key factors amongest all the houses, such as : price and location.
-I then have found my 'entry points' - A list of suburbs fits in my budget, my preference of the locations.
-Finally I have selected my first prefered suburbs based on the popularity of the suburbs, and successfully visualised all the data entires from that suburb onto a map.
+After cleaning, re-coding, analyze the data, I have managed to visualise a few key factors from the data set, such as : price, location, and house conditions.
+I then have found my 'entry points' - A list of suburbs fits in my budget, my preference of the suburbss.
+I have then selected my first prefered suburb based on the price, location and popularity of the sells, and finally successfully visualised all the data infomation of that suburb on a real map, with pop up windows to allow me gain all the detailed information of each house.

+More details please refer the Porject_Explanation.md markdown file.